siem reap: day 3

 anyone who's been to siem reap would rave abt the majestic angkor wat

-the golden glow of sunset... but i only saw a wet and gloomy angkor wat! *sigh*
+bathed in the golden glow of sunset... but i only saw a wet and gloomy angkor wat! *sigh*

 ok, enough cam-whoring... get me out of the rain pls!